Barberry

 Important Notes

-People with known gallbladder obstruction, acute liver disease or serious digestive disorders should seek professional advice before using strong bitter tonics.
+Individuals with gallbladder obstruction, acute liver conditions, or serious digestive disorders should seek professional guidance before using strong bitter tonics.

 This information is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult with a qualified healthcare practitioner before using herbal products.